 Can a protective order be revoked or terminated?

-You can request that a protection order be revoked in court.
+You can ask the court to revoke a protection order.
 All affected parties who qualify for relief, as well as the respondent, must be notified.
 There must also be a hearing.

 Can I request a protective order?